cjaradhye/cjaradhye.github.io/README.md

 ### Ahoy-hoy, fellow digital adventurers and code monkeys!
-I'm Aradhye Swarup.
+I'm Aradhye.

 Welcome to my little corner of the internet, where I turn coffee into code and chaotic ideas into (mostly) functional applications.
 I'm a full-stack developer and AI engineer by trade, which is a fancy way of saying I build cool stuff that people can actually use.